StockSharp/doc/en/topics/api/market_data_storage/formats.md

 Where the extension is `.bin` for binary format or `.csv` for text format.
 This hierarchical organization ensures fast data lookup by instrument and date.

-For example, 5-minute candles for the SBER@TQBR instrument on April 1, 2024 in binary format would be located at a path like:
+For example, 5-minute candles for the AAPL@NASDAQ instrument on April 1, 2024 in binary format would be located at a path like:

 ```
-Storage/S/SBER@TQBR/2024_04_01/candles_5m.bin
+Storage/S/AAPL@NASDAQ/2024_04_01/candles_5m.bin
 ```

 ## Converting Between Formats